 Having two major institutions in the same state and conference is a good start, as closeness and familiarity almost always breed contempt (Notre Dame chops Indiana three ways, in addition to Indiana and Purdue, and Northwestern has typically never put the focus on athletics to really bother Illinois until recently).
-A football rivalry first dominated by one side before the second half of the 20th century, that then turned pretty close in more recent times (34-22-2 UM since Paul Bunyan was established in 1953, 6-4 UM in the past 10 years), with several epic and controversial games in the past decade, has helped build animosity.
+A football rivalry first dominated by one side before the second half of the 20th century, that then turned pretty close in more recent times (before the 2022 matchup, the record stands at 38-29-2 UM since the Paul Bunyan Trophy was established in 1953, 10-4 MSU since 2008), with several epic and controversial games in the past decade, has helped build animosity.
 The biggest cheating scandal in NCAA history, perpetuated with the knowledge and consent of U of M officials, held back MSU's basketball progress for at least a decade, hurt a great coach's legacy in Jud Heathcote, and only increased the dislike from MSU fans.
 And as Coach Dantonio and Mark Hollis have each remarked several times, you're either blue or green in this state.

 But few of these criteria are unique to MSU-UM (except, I must emphasize, the MASSIVE, MASSIVE AMOUNTS OF CHEATING DONE BY THE FAB FIVE AND OTHER MEMBERS OF UM BASKETBALL IN THE '80s AND '90s).
 Rivalries are fairly common among college teams.
 Everyone has a rival; every school has a school (or three) they hate, at least in theory.